 Fiber-reinforced posts are currently an acceptable treatment modality in the restoration of endodontically treated teeth having little remaining coronal tooth structure.
 These posts are preferred over metal posts as they have overcome the inherent disadvantage of metal posts which include root cracking and subsequent root fracture.
-The fiber-reinforced posts possess a high tensile strength and an elastic modulus similar to that of dentin, thus precluding the possibilities of root fracture in addition to having an esthetic appearance.4 Previous studies have reported that Ever Stick posts have acceptable fracture resistance values $(950.1 \pm 4.7 \text{ N}).^5$ This can be attributed to the interpenetrating polymer network (IPN) structure of the post that results in an interdiffusion bonding phenomenon, thus enabling the resin to penetrate the post along with the establishment of a strong bond to dentin via the resin cement.
-The interlocking of the resin cement into the IPN polymer matrix hence, creates a strong bond after polymerization.
+The fiber-reinforced posts possess a high tensile strength and an elastic modulus similar to that of dentine, thus precluding the possibilities of root fracture in addition to having an esthetic appearance.^[4] Previous studies have reported that EverStick posts have acceptable fracture resistance values (950.1 ± 4.7 N.)^[5] This can be attributed to the Interpenetrating Polymer Network (IPN) structure of the post that results in an interdiffusion bonding phenomenon, thus enabling the resin to penetrate the post along with the establishment of a strong bond to dentin through the resin cement.
+The interlocking of the resin cement into the IPN polymer matrix hence creates a strong bond after polymerization.

-The EverStick crown and bridge fiber (Stick Tech Ltd., Finland) used in the present study consists of 4,000 individual silanated E-glass fibers that are fully impregnated with resin.
-The fibers are locked to each other with linear polymers (polymethylmethacrylate) and cross-linking monomers (Bisphenol A glycol dimethacrylate) to form unique and patented strong, esthetic, and user friendly IPN structure.
-The IPN technology ensures a strong consistent bond due to both micromechanical and chemical adhesion between the EverStick fibers and the overlayer composites, adhesives, or composite cements.
+The EverStick crown and bridge fiber (Stick Tech Ltd., Finland) used in the present study consists of 4000 individual silanated E-glass fibers that are fully impregnated with resin.
+The fibers are locked to each other with linear polymers (PMMA) and cross-linking monomers (bis-GMA) to form unique and patented strong, esthetic and user friendly IPN structure.
+The IPN technology ensures a strong consistent bond due to both micromechanical and chemical adhesion between the EverStick fibers and the overlayer composites, adhesives, or composite cement.
 The bond strength is based on the ability of the polymer matrix to partially dissolve in the resin used for bonding.
 The significance of this is that surfaces can be reactivated even after final polymerization.
 This reactivation dissolves linear polymers and forms new chemical bonds.
 The resin can also penetrate deeper into the fiber matrix which improves the micromechanical retention.
-With these crown and bridge fibers, it is possible to produce a thin but strong, composite resin-bonded bridge in a single visit.
-This prosthesis has been referred to as resin-bonded FRC FPD.6 These bridges show rigidity and flexural strength seven times that of composite resin alone.
-The flexural strength of Ever Stick fiber is considerably high (more than 700 MPa) when compared with previously used fibers like Rebond (200 MPa).
-8
+With these crown and bridge fibers it is possible to produce a thin but strong, composite resin bonded bridge in a single visit.
+This prosthesis has been referred to as Resin Bonded FRC Fixed Partial Denture or FRC FPD.^[6] These bridges show rigidity and flexural strength 7 times that of composite resin alone.^[7] The flexural strength of Ever Stick fiber is considerably high (more than 700 MPa) when compared to previously used fibers like Rebond (200MPa).^[8]

-There is limited clinical research available on the FRC composites.
-However, based on the results currently available, it is reasonable to expect FRC restorations to have good longevity, especially with those made by the direct technique.
+There is limited clinical research available on the FRC composites; however, based on the results currently available, it is reasonable to expect FRC restorations to have good longevity, especially with those made by the direct technique.